YaakovDavis/TreeSlides/README.md

 # Instructions:
 1. Design your presentation in an linear-hierarchical manner:
   1. Each node (cell) can have text, and an optional child grid.
-  2. Each sub grid can have an arbitrary number of rows.
+  2. Each child grid can have an arbitrary number of rows.
   3. Each row can have an arbitrary number of columns, but only the first column is displayed.
+  4. Unlimited nesting is supported.
 2. Export the treesheet to an XML file named topics.xml.
 3. After compiling TreeSlides, place the xml near the TreeSlides.exe binary.
 4. Optionally replace the bg.png file near the binary with another background image, having the same name.